Jessie-QingYu/llm-research-agent/README.md

 - Together AI for providing access to state-of-the-art language models
 - You.com for search API capabilities
 - The open-source NLP community for inspiration and resources

+## Performance Considerations

+- **API Costs**: Using LLMs via API calls incurs costs.
+Monitor your usage.
+- **Rate Limits**: Together AI and search APIs have rate limits.
+Implement retry logic.
+- **Memory Usage**: Processing large research topics may require significant memory.
+- **Execution Time**: A complete research cycle typically takes 2-5 minutes depending on the topic complexity.

+## Troubleshooting

+### API Key Issues
+- Ensure your API keys are correctly set in the `.env` file
+- Verify that you have sufficient credits/quota on your Together AI account
+- Check that your API key has the necessary permissions

+### Search Results Problems
+- If search results are empty, try using more general queries
+- Ensure your YOU_API_KEY is valid and has search permissions
+- Check your internet connection

+### Model Errors
+- If you encounter model errors, try reducing the max_tokens parameter
+- Some models may have rate limits - implement exponential backoff
+- Check the Together AI status page for service disruptions

 ---